-If the Traction Control[®] indicator comes on or stays lit, either:
+If the Traction Control indicator comes on or stays lit, either:

-• the Traction Control® system needs service, or

-the customer has disabled the system using the traction control switch.
+- the Traction Control® system needs service, or - the customer has disabled the system using the traction control switch in the glove compartment.

 For more information, refer to the Driving chapter.